 3:30pm-5:00pm – Poster session and networking social

-7pm-9pm – Film screening of THE MESSENGER, a visually thrilling ode to the beauty and importance of the imperiled songbird, and what it will mean to all of us on both a global and human level if we lose them.
-This film will be introduced by Dr. Erin Bayne, who will take questions after the film.
-This event is open to the public.
+7pm-9pm – Film screening of THE MESSENGER: a visually thrilling ode to the beauty and importance of the imperiled songbird, and what it will mean to all of us on both a global and human level if we lose them.
+This film was introduced by Dr. Erin Bayne, who will took questions after the film.
+This event was open to the public.

 April 27 – Applications and approaches to mitigation